 Since 2012 Stobi is included in the World Monuments Watch List among the monuments with universal significance - Read more here.

-Major workshop activities: The main goal of this program is to provide theoretical and hands-on training experience on pottery and glass conservation.
+Major workshop activities: The main goal of this program is to provide theoretical and hands-on training experience on pottery conservation.
 It does so through the exposure of students to Stobi's site lab, enabling them to evaluate and appreciate similarities and differences in conservation problems, approaches, methods, technique, design and material choice applied on different types of artifacts.
-The participants will work with first with replicas and then with authentic pottery and glass vessels from the ancient city of Stobi, as well as terracotta figurines.
+The participants will work with authentic finds from the ancient city of Stobi.

 Project sessions available: